 Do I need a French resident permit to stay in France?

-If you want to stay for more than 3 months you’ll need a residency permit.
+If you want to stay for more than three months, you’ll need a residency permit.

 Can I acquire French permanent residence?

-Yes, by applying for a long stay visa you should be able to get a residence permit for 4 years which is renewable.
+Yes, by applying for a long-stay visa, you should be able to get a residence permit for four years which is renewable.

 Your French residency card will allow you to travel to all the European countries in the Schengen area.

-While living in France has many amazing benefits you will know that France has very high taxes and an aggressive tax department.
-If you plan to live in France for more than 6 months it’s important that you structure your affairs before you go to minimise your tax liability.
-We help our international clients minimise their tax liabilities and obtain second citizenships and residencies.
-If you’d like to work with us to minimise your taxes and protecting your assets get in touch below.
+While living in France has many amazing benefits, you will know that France has very high taxes and an aggressive tax department.
+If you plan to live in France for more than six months, it’s important that you structure your affairs before you go to minimize your tax liability.
+We help our international clients minimize their tax liabilities and obtain second citizenship and residencies.
+If you’d like to work with us to minimize your taxes and protect your assets, get in touch below.